Virtualization Vs Containerization: 6 Key Differences

 3. Start-up time

-The start-up time, also known as overhead, is short for containers because they rely on an already-running host operating system.
+The start-up time, or overhead, is short for containers because they rely on an already-running host operating system.
 Virtualization takes longer because virtual machines must boot their own OS first.

 4. Size

 Virtualization creates a fully isolated environment for the virtual machine with its own operating system.
 A container, on the other hand, only contains the dependencies and the source code.
-Because of this, the instance size of a virtual machine is much larger than that of a container.
+Because of this, the instance size of a virtual machine is much larger than a container's.

 5. Cost